-For example, you have run Facebook Ads before as well as running email campaigns, but you might not have ever thought to do them at the exact same time using a similar messaging.
+For example, you have put out a few social media posts, run Facebook Ads, as well as email campaigns, but you might not have ever thought to do them at the exact same time using a similar messaging.
 We know for a fact that these two marketing tactics can be extremely cohesive from our work with our eCommerce clients, but you might not have ever thought to use them together.

 Finding these relationships between marketing tactics is what really takes a campaign to a new level.
 That’s why it is important to lay out all your options, identify which ones are best for each possible goal, and find new ways to use them together.

 3. Develop timelines that work together

 There’s no better way to ruin a perfectly good campaign than with messed-up timing.